What we know about 2023 Burning Man’s flooding chaos

 Burning Man is already a test of “radical self-sufficiency” for festival goers but the 2023 event brought more hurdles than most would have imagined.

-From Thursday, heavy rains have poured down on the desert area causing heavy flooding.
-This weekend, organizers and local authorities closed the roads in for the remainder of the festival and told those en-route to turn around and go home.
+From Thursday, heavy rains have poured on the desert area causing heavy flooding.
+This weekend, organizers and local authorities closed the roads in for the remainder of the festival and told those en route to turn around and go home.

 More than 70,000 “Burners” at the site have been urged to hunker down and conserve supplies amid mud slicks and unserviced toilets.